Noah is currently the COO at Palo Alto Software, makers of the online business plan app LivePlan.

 It’s critical to have accountability here.
 Your schedule should have dates and people responsible for completing each task.

-Finally, make sure to include a time to regularly review your Lean Plan.
+Finally, make sure to include a time to regularly review your plan.
 You’ll want to review and revise this plan frequently, so having a regular review point is critical.
 I recommend a monthly review cycle, but reviewing more frequently is fine, too.

 Even if you have a problem that’s worth solving, a solid solution to the problem, and a target market that needs your solution, you don’t have a business unless the numbers work out.
 You need a business model that works.
-The last component of your Lean Plan is a basic forecast and budget to ensure that a great idea can actually lead to a great business.
+The last component of your one-page plan is a basic forecast and budget to ensure that a great idea can actually lead to a great business.

 Yes, forecasting and budgeting do mean looking into the future, and no one knows the future (at least I don’t!).
 But, it doesn’t have to be as difficult as it sounds.